niitapa/uudempiAS/_posts/2018-04-29-vapaaehtoishaku-maailma-kylassa-festivaaleille.md

 ---

 World Village Festival is looking for volunteers to help make this beautiful, joyous and colourful event a reality on the last weekend of May!
 Volunteers are key in turning World Village Festival into one of the summer’s greatest experiences, and the festival wouldn’t be there without hundreds of volunteers.
-That is why we are approaching your organization.

 The only qualifications we ask for from our volunteers are legal age and a positive attitude for work.
 Volunteers need no prior experience, as we will train everyone for their duties.
 The length of a working day is roughly 8–10 hours.
 As thanks for their hard work, volunteers are provided meals, a t-shirt, an employment certificate, an invitation to our wrap-up party in the beginning of June and an amazing festival atmosphere!